jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 Note that the client identity can (and should) be something that remains private to the client itself; the resolver service need not be told about the identity, even if the client's concept of its own identity leads it to select a particular resolver service.
 To avoid disclosing DNS usage patterns to all resolvers, the identity needs to be persistent information, perhaps obtained from the operating system, user account, hardware, or a random value chosen upon the first use of the application.

 While this algorithm satisfies the first overall goal in {{goals}}, it does nothing about splitting information regarding a particular client to different services.
+The only privacy benefit it provides is that it reduces the number of clients that each resolver service provider has information about.
+This may discourage attacking that service, or forcing the service to give out information.
+But for each individual client, there is still some resolver service that knows everything about the user's DNS usage patterns.

 ## Random